jacobdavis3/FamilyFoodOrderAgent/README.md

 ### 📝 Flexible Order Management
 - **Edit/Delete Items** — Allow users to revise or remove their own items
-- **Order Time Detection** — Parse messages like “Let’s order at 7” to set scheduled orders
+- **Order Time Detection** — Parse messages like “Schedule delivery for 7” to set scheduled orders

 ### 💸 Smart Payments
 - **Split Bill Calculation** — Determine how much each person owes, and link to Zelle/Venmo for payment